streathamchess/streathamchess.github.io/clubhistory/index.md

 ### Introduction

-Streatham and Brixton Chess Club celebrated its 150^th^ Anniversary in 2021/22 -- culminating in an Anniversary Rapid Tournament in September 2022.
+Streatham and Brixton Chess Club celebrated its 150th Anniversary in 2021/22 -- culminating in an [Anniversary Rapid Tournament](/2022/09/29/rapid-tournament-completes-our-150th-anniversary-celebrations.html) in September 2022.
 You can read about our celebrations in our [News and Games](/noticeboard) section - this includes the publication of *Movers and
 Takers -- a chess history of Streatham and Brixton 1871-2021*

 *Movers and Takers* is now sold out.
 But a downloadable version is